 - Help treat infections in root canals

-- Expedite teeth whitening procedures
+- Expedite teeth whitening procedures to give you the perfect teeth

 - And more